Trump moves closer to Pelosi in economic aid talks, and House speaker must decide next move

 “We should have that same level of urgency that we had when we were dealing with this in March and April,” said Rep. Andy Kim, who flipped a GOP district in New Jersey last election.
 “And I don’t really get that sense that that type of just timeliness and that urgency is underlying what everybody here is feeling right now.”

 The infighting has created an odd situation whereby Pelosi’s centrist members have applauded the position of a president they voted to impeach just months ago.
-Some of these moderates offered kudows for Trump on Wenesday after he praised a $1.5 billion bipartisan coronavirus deal put forward by the Problem Solvers Caucus, a group of 50 pragmatic-minded Republicans and Democrats in the House -- and tweeted that his own party should consider “much higher numbers,” signaling his openness to a deal.
+Some of these moderates offered kudos for Trump on Wednesday after he praised a $1.5 trillion bipartisan coronavirus deal put forward by the Problem Solvers Caucus, a group of 50 pragmatic-minded Republicans and Democrats in the House -- and tweeted that his own party should consider “much higher numbers,” signaling his openness to a deal.

 “The tweet that Trump just sent out saying that he was open to more resources for the American people is a good thing because they need more resources,” said Blue Dog Coalition leader Stephanie Murphy (D-Fla.).
 "We can argue about what the specifics of a plan should look like, but the important thing is that we get back to the negotiating table and hammer out a deal that can be passed into law.”